What is the Museum of Brands?

 Founded in 2002, the museum houses more than 12,000 items.
 It specialises in celebrating and contextualising the everyday, the seemingly banal products that have come to define generations of modern consumerism.

 Planning a trip to London?
-Urbs offer free self-guided tours of London!
+Urbs offer self-guided tours of London!